jrasmusson/ios-starter-kit/basics/UITextField/UITextField.md

 }
 ```

-Note2: First key press is not yet added to the word.
+Note: First key press is not yet added to the word.

 ![](images/10.png)